jramkiss/jramkiss.github.io/_posts/2019-08-01-word-embeddings.md

 ### Overview

-[Word2vec](https://arxiv.org/pdf/1310.4546.pdf) really refers to two models for learning word vectors; the continuous bag-of-words (CBOW) and the skip-gram model.
-They are very similar, CBOW accepts context words as input and predicts a target word whereas the skip-gram accepts a target word as input and predicts a context word.
+[Word2vec](https://arxiv.org/pdf/1310.4546.pdf) really refers to two models for learning word vectors: the continuous bag-of-words (CBOW) and the skip-gram model.
+They are very similar - CBOW accepts context words as input and predicts a target word, whereas the skip-gram accepts a target word as input and predicts a context word.

 Although we will primarily focus on the skip-gram, both models are single layer neural networks that accept one-hot encoded vectors as input.
 We learn the weights of the hidden layer, and each row of this weight matrix is a word vector.
 The algorithm forces word vectors closer to each other every time words appear in each other's context, regardless of position in the context window. **It does this by: (1) maximizing the probability that an observed word appears in the context of a target word and (2) minimizing the probability that a randomly selected word from the vocabulary appears in the context of the target word.**